enettolima/ceva-finance/readme.md

 ## Install with composer
 To install the latest stable release:
-`composer create-project opensourcemind/natural-php PROJECT_FOLDER`
+`composer create-project opensourcemind/natural-php PROJECT_FOLDER 2.0.2`

 To install the latest development release:
 `composer create-project -s dev opensourcemind/natural-php PROJECT_FOLDER`

 To install the another specific version (i.e. 2.0.2 ):
-`composer create-project opensourcemind/natural-php PROJECT_FOLDER 2.0.2`
+`composer create-project opensourcemind/natural-php PROJECT_FOLDER 2.0.0`

 ##Configure your database
 After installing you should edit your database information in the files `bootstrap.php`, if you would like